 Example - Recent plantings on graves Issue - If not carefully maintained, will obscure headstones and potentially damage stone and ironwork over time.
 Recommendation - Carefully maintain recent plantings.
-For example, the roses should be trimmed hard with hedge cutter (post-flowering) and agapanthus, hebes etc should be pruned and thinned regularly.
-Priority - Necessary Who to Undertake - Council staff Additional Comments: Avoid new plantings on graves.

-Photograph 14 Recent Plantings on Burial Sites
+For example, agapanthus, hebes etc should be pruned and thinned regularly.
+Priority - Necessary Who to Undertake - Council staff/volunteers Additional Comments: Avoid new plantings on or immediately adjacent to graves.
+New corner planting beside graves is not recommended.
+For the recent corner plantings, if possible the soil level needs to be lowered to be level with the grass since at present it is causing dampness to the sides of the graves Photograph 13 Recent Plantings on Unmarked Burial Sites